Bulk-Edge Correspondence for Finite Two-dimensional Ergodic Disordered Systems: Bulk-edge Correspondence for Finite Disordered Systems: Proof of Theorem

 The right side is calculated as follows: we first sum over $\bm{n}$ then $\bm{m}$, where each step produces a factor of $1/|\Im z|^2$ and all exponential terms vanish at last\footnote{This is analogous to the proof of Lemma \ref{lem_finite_volume_cyclicity}.}; then we finally sum the unity over $\bm{u}\in\partial^{int}\Lambda_L$, whose result is simply $|\partial^{int}\Lambda_L|=\mathcal{O}(L)$.
 Therefore,

 with $C>0$ being independent of $L$ and $z$.
-Thus, by the almost analyticity \eqref{eq_almost_analyticity} and the dominated convergence theorem, one can interchange the limit and the complex integral in \eqref{eq_edge_to_bulk_HS_proof_4} to obtain a vanishing integrand.
+Thus, by the almost analyticity \eqref{eq_almost_analyticity} and the dominated convergence theorem, the limit and the complex integral in \eqref{eq_edge_to_bulk_HS_proof_4} can be interchanged to obtain a vanishing integrand.
 This concludes the proof.